bmaunde/guidelines/Magento/magento-cloud-setup.md

 ### Creating or Checking out an Integration Environment
 There are two ways to perform this:
 #### 1. Environment Creation
- This is necessary when you want to create an integration environment of your own.
+ This is **ONLY** necessary when you want to create an integration environment of your own.
 This needs to be done by branching from staging.

  You will first need to navigate to a location where you want to install Magento.
 Typically this is in the /var/www/html folder.